Simplon-hdf/concepteur-developpeur.com/linters-en.md

 _example :_
 > _A servor-side script can't use the window object.
 It is possibl to configure the linter to prevent this kind of error._

+### Difference between Linter and Debugger

+The Debugger can also be considered as an error management tool, but it's **dynamic**!
+Debugger allows us to decompose the execution of our code and it helps us to detect dynamics errors: variable type, memory gestion, ...

+### Existing linters

+Today, there are different linter:

+* **JSLint**:
+* **JSHint**:
+* **ESLint**: The most used and most known.
+It's a very versatile and configurable linter.
+It also contain a formatter.
+It can be integrated in your _continuous integration_

+_These three linters also allows us to correct our code directly in our browsers, but we don't recommand this practic._